Wesley1808/ServerCore/README.md

 # Allows you to disable specific commands and modify the way some of them are formatted.
 [commands]
 	# Enables / disables the /servercore status command.
 	command_status = true
 	# The content for the /servercore status command.
-    status_content = "§3>----( §bServerCore §3)----<\n§7>§8> §3Chunk-Tick Distance: §a%CHUNK_TICK_DISTANCE%\n§7>§8> §3Simulation Distance: §a%SIMULATION_DISTANCE%\n§7>§8> §3View Distance: §a%VIEW_DISTANCE%\n§7>§8> §3Mobcap Multiplier: §a%MOBCAPS%"
+	status_content = "§3>----( §bServerCore §3)----<\n§8» §3Version: §a%VERSION%\n§8» §3Chunk-Tick Distance: §a%CHUNK_TICK_DISTANCE%\n§8» §3Simulation Distance: §a%SIMULATION_DISTANCE%\n§8» §3View Distance: §a%VIEW_DISTANCE%\n§8» §3Mobcap Multiplier: §a%MOBCAPS%"
 	# Enables / disables the /mobcaps command.
 	# Forcefully set to false by: VMP
 	command_mobcaps = true
 	# The title for the /mobcaps command.
 	mobcap_title = "§3Per Player Mobcaps (§a%MODIFIER%§3)"
 	# The content for the /mobcaps command.
 This is displayed for every existing spawngroup.
 	mobcap_content = "§8- §3%NAME%: §a%CURRENT% §8/ §a%CAPACITY%"
+	# The content for the /statistics command.
+	stats_overview_content = "§3>----(§b Statistics - Overview §3)----<\n§8» §3TPS: §a%TPS% §8- §3MSPT: §a%MSPT%\n§8» §3Total chunk count: §a%CHUNK_COUNT%\n§8» §3Total entity count: §a%ENTITY_COUNT%\n§8» §3Total block entity count: §a%BLOCK_ENTITY_COUNT%"
+	# The title for the /statistics (block) entities command.
+	stats_page_title = "§3>----(§b %TITLE% - Page %PAGE% §3)----<"
+	# The content for the /statistics (block) entities command.
+This is displayed for every entity type.
+	stats_page_content = "§a%INDEX%. §3%NAME% §a%COUNT%"

 # Stops entities from ticking if they are too far away.
 [activation_range]